quyenjd/chopsticks/README.md

 ## Customize rules

-You can switch/change the `static` values in the file [State.hpp](include/State.hpp) for your own rule/variant.
+You can switch/change the `static` variables in the file [State.hpp](include/State.hpp) for your own rules/variants.
 Supported parameters:

 ```
 static const short white_left_hand_max  = 5;